Report: Abilene couple arrested in connection to malnourished 10-year-old with 0% body fat - NewsBreak

 ABILENE, Texas (KTAB/KRBC) – An Abilene couple has been arrested in connection to a malnourished 10-year-old girl who medical experts say had 0% body fat.

-Marcela Ortiz and Jesus Sanchez, who have been identified as the 10-year-old’s stepmother and father, were both arrested for Injury to a Child last week following the investigation, which began in January 2021 when Child Protective Services gained custody of the child.CRIME NEWS: One trial set for defendant in O’Brien’s brawl death
+Marcela Ortiz and Jesus Sanchez, who have been identified as the 10-year-old’s stepmother and father, were both arrested for Injury to a Child last week following the investigation, which began in January 2021 when Child Protective Services gained custody of the child.Man accused of putting injured grandmother in freezer, leaving her to die

 Court documents state the child, who showed evidence of malnourishment, said she “was being deprived of food as punishment” and that she wasn’t allowed to eat until lunch or dinner time and was sent to bed without food if she threw a fit about not eating.

-The child also said she was often so hungry, she would sneak food out of the trash.

-The documents state a medical exam showed the child had 0% body fat and showed signs of malnourishment and starvtion.
+The documents state a medical exam showed the child had 0% body fat and showed signs of malnourishment and starvation.Livingston road rage incident leads to shooting

 CPS is trying to gain custody of the child’s 8-year-old brother as well.
 He is also showing signs of malnourishment and is described in the documents as “extremely thin” with “very little muscle tone”.